Sauceke/hotdog/Documentation/Wireless.md

     <br>

-2. Solder the micro-controller to the PCB with <br>
+2. Solder the micro-controller to the PCB with
     its USB connector facing towards the edge.

     <img